EdinSmartLab/1D-Nanothermite/README.md

 -Combustion source term from Kim (Explicit)

--can be run from command prompt
+-can be run from command prompt and must be run in parallel

 -can restart a simulation using Temperature data from previous run